icanq/santa-apps/README.md

 ## Notes

 The client and server are running parallel using `concurrently`. somehow, everytime glitch run it will choose the first port that run.
-And this will make the hot reload in vite not working correctly, but it's working fine in local environment, idk how to fix this since the time is very limited.
+And this will make the hot reload in vite not working correctly, but it's working fine in local environment, idk how to fix this since the time is very limited. i notice that user `bugs.bunny` birthdate format is different, i turn it into YYYY/mm/dd format.